Disruption to football season would be very bad for all of college sports

-“It's an Ice Age,” Pollard said in a phone interview.
-“I don't know how any of us, how the current NCAA model could survive if we're not playing any football games."
+“It’s an ice age,” Pollard said in a phone interview.
+“I don’t know how any of us, how the current NCAA model, could survive if we’re not playing any football games.”

-Just three weeks after the pandemic forced the cancellation of the NCAA men’s and women’s basketball tournaments and other sports, athletic directors, conference commissioners and network executives are turning their attention to the upcoming football season.
-In interviews this week, several athletic directors and college sports officials acknowledged a distressing reality: A canceled football season would cost the industry billions, forcing athletic directors to consider layoffs, drastic pay cuts, and potentially canceling so-called Olympic or nonrevenue sports.
+Just four weeks after the pandemic forced the cancellation of the NCAA men’s and women’s basketball tournaments and other sports, athletic directors, conference commissioners and network executives are turning their attention to the upcoming football season.
+In interviews this week, several athletic directors and college sports officials acknowledged a distressing reality: A canceled football season would cost the industry billions, forcing athletic directors to consider layoffs, drastic pay cuts and potentially canceling so-called Olympic or nonrevenue sports.

 “Everything is on the table,” Pollard said.
-“It’s hard today to wrap your head around how challenging that would be, if we can’t play any football games … We’d essentially be bankrupt.”
+“It’s hard today to wrap your head around how challenging that would be if we can’t play any football games. . . .
+We’d essentially be bankrupt.”

 Iowa State’s annual athletics budget hovers around $90 million, and about 75 percent of its revenue comes from football, Pollard said.
-To deal with a $5 million drop in this school year’s revenue created by the coronavirus cancellations, Pollard already has instituted an across-the-board 10-percent pay cut for all coaches and athletic department employees.
+To deal with a $5 million drop in this school year’s revenue created by the coronavirus-related cancellations, Pollard already has instituted an across-the-board 10 percent pay cut for all coaches and athletic department employees.
 But he said that wouldn’t come close to helping deal with plummeting revenue in the 2020-21 school year if no football is played, which is why hybrid season models are under discussion.

-“I think there's a lot of really smart people out there who will do everything humanly possible to try to find a way to play some or all of the football games,” Pollard said.
+“There’s a lot of really smart people out there who will do everything humanly possible to try to find a way to play some or all of the football games,” Pollard said.

-For the past few weeks, Tom McMillen, chief executive of Lead1 — a nonprofit that represents the 130 schools in the Football Bowl Subdivision — has been having regular virtual happy hours with small groups of athletic directors, sipping wine and discussing how coronavirus might affect the football season.
-They’ve weighed the pros and cons of options including delaying the season into spring 2021, relocating games to regions of the country where the pandemic has been contained, as well as the potential impact if the season is lost entirely.
+For the past few weeks, Tom McMillen, chief executive of Lead1 — a nonprofit that represents the 130 schools in the Football Bowl Subdivision — has had regular virtual happy hours with small groups of athletic directors, sipping wine and discussing how the coronavirus might affect the football season.
+They weighed the pros and cons of options that included delaying the season into spring 2021 and relocating games to regions of the country where the pandemic has been contained, as well as the potential impact if the season is lost entirely.

-“The optimistic view here is that we will get this under control, and this is not like the Great Depression that went on and on,” McMillen said.
+“The optimistic view here is that we will get this under control and this is not like the Great Depression that went on and on,” McMillen said.
 “But there’s going to be some type of change or impact, no question about it.”

 Even if the season kicks off as scheduled Aug.
-29, McMillen said, many athletic directors expect some type of effect on their bottom line, because of fears of a resurgence.
-Some experts have said it is possible new coronavirus infections could taper off in the summer before returning in the fall and winter, similar to the timeline of 1918-1919 flu pandemic.
+29, McMillen said, many athletic directors expect some type of effect on their bottom line because of fears of a resurgence.
+Some experts have said it is possible new coronavirus infections could taper off in the summer before returning in the fall and winter, similar to the timeline of the 1918-1919 flu pandemic.
 In Italy, a Feb.
-19 professional soccer game in Milan has been identified as a potential “super spreader” event, helping ignite the coronavirus crisis in that country.
+19 professional soccer game in Milan was identified as a potential “super spreader” event, helping ignite the coronavirus crisis in that country.

 “It’s probably going to take a while for people to feel comfortable sitting close to each other in a stadium or arena again,” McMillen said.

 Ticket sales are just one of several revenue streams that could be impacted by coronavirus concerns, McMillen and others noted.
-A struggling economy likely would affect donations.
-Several schools have delayed deadlines for donations required to secure football season tickets.
+A struggling economy probably would affect donations.
+Several schools delayed deadlines for donations required to secure football season tickets.

-“It’s borderline immoral to be soliciting money from people, giving what some folks in our country are going through,” said Tulane Athletic Director Troy Dannen, whose department normally is ramping up its fundraising operations in April, May and June as people renew season tickets.
+“It’s borderline immoral to be soliciting money from people, given what some folks in our country are going through,” said Tulane Athletic Director Troy Dannen, whose department normally is ramping up its fundraising operations in April, May and June as people renew season tickets.

-Many athletic departments, particularly those outside the wealthier Power Five conferences supported by lucrative television contracts, depend on mandatory student fees that likely would be waived if students aren’t on campus.
+Many athletic departments, particularly those outside the wealthier Power Five conferences supported by lucrative television contracts, depend on mandatory student fees that probably would be waived if students aren’t on campus.
 At the University of Central Florida, a roughly $172 fee assessed to every full-time undergraduate student on campus provides more than $23 million of the athletic department’s $68 million in annual revenue.

-“The financial model of major college athletics is built around the revenue we generate in those three months,” said UCF Athletic Director Danny White White, referring to the football season.
-“There is no financial solution to solve that, if [the football season] doesn’t happen.”
+“The financial model of major college athletics is built around the revenue we generate in those three months,” said UCF Athletic Director Danny White, referring to the football season.
+“There is no financial solution to solve that if [the football season] doesn’t happen.”

 A handful of the wealthiest programs have substantial reserve funds saved that could help mitigate the financial pain.
 Georgia’s athletic department has more than $100 million in a reserve fund, a school spokesman said in an email.